tylerharter/cs320/s20/p2/README.md

 ## Corrections/Clarifications

 * Feb 22: not a correction, but there are some hints added at the [bottom of this page](#hints)
+* Feb 22: increase tolerance for line placement in tester.py

 ## Overview